Deadmanny/helloGO/README.md

 visit link to download and install GO on your machine https://go.dev/dl/

-visit linj to download VS code https://code.visualstudio.com/download
+visit link to download VS code https://code.visualstudio.com/download